Key Takeaways:

 Is it better to invest directly into listed securities or into unlisted managed funds?
 There is no correct answer as it depends on your personal investment needs and objectives and, importantly, which strategy you are comfortable with.
+For personalised guidance, you can find a Morgan's adviser to talk you through your options today.

-The benefits of investing in shares
+The Benefits of Investing in Shares

 • Shares can provide long-term capital growth.